MarcosMFigueiredo/MarcosMFigueiredo/README.md

 🏠- location = 'Patos, PB - Brazil'
 📚- occupation = 'Student'  <br>
 🖥️ - studying = 'Computer Science, currently in 5rd period'
-🎯 - focus = 'python, Java, JavaScript, HTML, CSS3'
+🎯 - focus = 'python, Java'

 <!--
 **MarcosMFigueiredo/MarcosMFigueiredo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.